jon-mil-92/DisplayHotKeys/distribution/README.txt

 * Enlarge or shrink the elements on screen by instantly changing the DPI scale percentage.

-* Instantly set a display mode while in a video game if it does not support changing the resolution or refresh rate while in-game.
+* Instantly set resolution and refresh rate while in a video game if it does not support changing these settings while in-game.

 * Retain your intended display arrangement while changing display resolutions.